-At the end of 2021, the delinquency rate for the US is expected to be below 4.0 %.
-It is also reported that CMBS delinquency and forbearance rate have stabilized will remain elevated after the mid-2020 peak.
+At the end of 2021, the delinquency rate in the US is expected to be below 4.0 %.
+It is also reported that CMBS delinquency and forbearance rate have stabilized and will remain elevated after the mid-2020 peak.

 The credit performances across different property types are uneven.
 Retail and lodging accounts that contribute to most office delinquencies and multifamily sectors must be monitored closely.

 The report released in Feb 2021 stated the overall special servicing rate is decreasing.
-The number of the loans transferred to special servicing saw a boost of 16% over the last months, with 66% of this increase showcases retails sector and lodging.
+The number of loans transferred to special servicing saw a boost of 16% over the last months, with 66% of this increase showcasing the retail sector and lodging.